 Overview

 The Core Values of Archivists and the Code of Ethics for Archivists are intended to be used together to guide individuals who perform archival labor or who work in archival environments.
-These aspirational values and ethical principles help shape SAA’s expectations for professional actions and engagement.
+These values and ethical principles help shape SAA’s expectations for professional actions and engagement.
+At times these may run counter to each other with no clear indication of which takes precedence.
+On balance, however, archival endeavors should adhere to the spirit of these values and principles.

 In summary, archivists should strive to: